realA10001986/Time-Circuits-Display/README.md

 **Time travel**

+To travel through time, hold "0" for 2 seconds.
+The destination time, as shown in the red display, will be your new present time, the old "present time" will be the "last time departed".
+Note that the new "present" time will continue to run like a normal clock.

-To travel through time, first enter a date on the keypad: mmddyyyy or mmddyyyyhhmm, then press ENTER.
+Before holding "0", you can also first quickly set a new destination time by entering a date on the keypad: mmddyyyy or mmddyyyyhhmm, then press ENTER.
 While typing, there is no visual feedback, but the date is then shown on the "destination time" display after pressing ENTER.
-Hold "0" on the keypad for 2 seconds, and the actual travel will take place.
-The old present time is now in the "departed" time, the destination time is now "present" time, and continues to run like a normal clock.

 To return to actual present time, hold "9" for 2 seconds.

+Beware that the alarm function is based on whatever your current "present" time is.
+The alarm will sound when "present time"'s hour and minute matches the alarm time, regardless if this time is actual present time, or "fake".

+**Night mode**

+Night mode will switch off the destination and last time departed displays, and dim the present time display to a minimum.
+Holding "4" enables night mode, holding "5" disables it.

 **The keypad menu**